Where we work

 LB Women’s Scholarships

-Since 2013, EQUAL GROUND has been providing scholarships to under-privileged Lesbian and Bisexual women.
+EQUAL GROUND provided scholarships to under-privileged Lesbian and Bisexual women from 2013 till 2016.
 25 women have benefitted from the program from Anuradhapura, Puttalam, Nuwara Eliya, Galle and Colombo in various fields such as sewing, incense stick making, beauty culture, photography and cookery.

 FFLGBTIQ